rust-lang/log/rfcs/0000-structured-logging.md

 ## The `Debug + Serialize` blanket implementation of `Visit`

+### Drawbacks

+The main drawbacks of the feature-gated `Debug + Serialize` approach are that it's non-standard, which makes it harder to communicate.

 Making sure the `Visit` trait doesn't drop any implementations when the blanket implementation from `kv_serde` replaces the concrete ones is subtle and nonstandard.
 We have to be especially careful of references and generics.
 Any mistakes made here can result in dependencies that become uncompilable depending on Cargo features with no workaround besides removing that impl.
 Using a macro to define the small fixed set, and keeping all impls local to a single module, could help catch these cases.

 Another problem is documentation.
 It's not really easy to show in `rustdoc` how different crate features change the public API.
 Making it obvious how the bounds on `Visit` change might be tricky.